ceb29/asteroids-type-game/README.md

 # asteroids-type-game

-Practicing Python by creating an Asteroids type game in pygame.
+Practicing Python by creating an Asteroids type game using pygame.